fpezzati/SecProof/README.md

  - urn:oasis:names:tc:xacml:1.0:subject-category:codebase
  - urn:oasis:names:tc:xacml:1.0:subject-category:requesting-machine
 They are pretty self-explanatory.
-Attribute's AttributeId can be any URI.
+Attribute's `AttributeId` can be any URI.

-When PDP evaluate request and did not find attributes that policy wants to evaluate, then (the Balana BasicEvaluationCtx instance) calls for AttributeFinder.
-AttributeFinder is given during config of PDP.
-It encapsulates a collection of AttributeFinderModule who are responsible of retreive unspecified but wanted attributes.
+When PDP evaluate request and did not find attributes that policy wants to evaluate, then (the Balana `BasicEvaluationCtx` instance) calls for `AttributeFinder`. `AttributeFinder` is given during config of PDP.
+It encapsulates a collection of `AttributeFinderModule` who are responsible of retreive unspecified but wanted attributes.
 If you want to pick attributes from an external source (say database) here you go.
-Write your own AttributeFinderModule implementing its findAttribute method and add it to the AttributeFinder you will use to create the PDPConfig element.
+Write your own `AttributeFinderModule` implementing its `findAttribute` method and add it to the `AttributeFinder` you will use to create the `PDPConfig` element.

 ### AttributeDesignator
 Indicated in policies.
 Its scope is to retreive an attribute from a request to allow a condition to evaluate it.

+## Condition
+Condition can be evaluated as true, false or indeterminate.